cjs2094/ENF_extraction_from_images/README.md

 ## Usage
-* For the dataset used in the paper, open each following script and run sequentially each section divided by %%
+* Open each following script and run sequentially each section divided by %%
    * `'main2_fig11_drawRocCurves.m'` draws roc curves for the first and second-level decisions
    * `'main3_fig6a_examEntropyChange.m'` generates a histogram of column's entropy increase due to ENF trace embedding
    * `'main4_fig15a_drawErrSurf_avgcols_slopeIntercept.m'` generates error surfaces of a pair of search variables when $B(i)$ is parameterized in the slope-intercept form